home-assistant/home-assistant.io/source/_integrations/google_assistant_sdk.markdown

 ## Limitations/known issues

 - Multiple Google accounts are not supported.
 - If you see the issued commands in https://myactivity.google.com/myactivity the integration is working fine.
-If the commands don't have the expected outcome don't open an issue in Home Assistant core project.
+If the commands don't have the expected outcome don't open an issue in Home Assistant Core project.
 Instead open an issue in https://github.com/googlesamples/assistant-sdk-python/issues.
 Examples of known Google Assistant API issues:
   - Media playback commands (other than play news or play white noise or play rain sounds) don't work.
   - Routines don't work.